A woman with glasses smiling at the camera, wearing a black shirt with blue stripes.

 Teaching Philosophy

-As a teacher, I use the practice of humble and active listening, encouraging students to listen and express themselves with care.
+As a teacher, I practice active listening, encouraging students to listen and express themselves with care.
 I teach diverse approaches to the practices of listening and music-making, emphasizing experiential learning through improvisation, co-creation, and play.
-I break down complex concepts into simple ideas, create games, and teach students with songs they love, so that they genuinely enjoy music theory and experience the joy of learning and the joy of music.
-My prevailing goal is to help my students feel inspired, empowered, and curious to learn more.
+I break down complex concepts into simple ideas, create games, and teach students with songs they love, so they experience the joy of learning.